 Read Roger’s July 7, 2013 blog post A very good question elicited over one hundred comments by authors, illustrators, readers, and activists all eager to discuss the issue of race in children’s books.
 Not even two weeks later, the Trayvon Martin jurors came back with a not-guilty verdict for George Zimmerman, and author/illustrator Christopher Myers was inspired to write the piece Young Dreamers about his sadness over the (mis)perception of young black men.
 And then he went ahead and wrote this upon winning the 2015 CSK Illustrator Award for Firebird.
 And Jacqueline Woodson wrote this for her 2015 CSK Author Award for Brown Girl Dreaming.
 And Kwame Alexander wrote this for his 2015 CSK Author Honor for The Crossover (didn’t that win some other award too?!).
 And these articles should all be required reading for everyone, everywhere.

 We’d like to keep the discussion alive.
 We will be posting articles and links and discussion points about the topic on this landing page; we’ll let you know via Read Roger and Out of the Box, Facebook, and Twitter (@RogerReads; @HornBook) when there’s something new to find.

-In the meantime, you can be inspired by Andrea Davis Pinkney’s 2013 Coretta Scott King Author Award acceptance speech for Hand in Hand: Ten Black Men Who Changed America (from the July/August 2013 Horn Book Magazine) and by Vaunda Micheaux Nelson’s 2014 Horn Book at Simmons keynote speech Mind the Gaps: Books for All Young Readers (from the March/April 2015 issue of The Horn Book Magazine) and by Ibi Zoboi’s “A Fine Bookshelf” (from the March/April 2016 issue of The Horn Book Magazine).
+All year long, you can be inspired by Andrea Davis Pinkney’s 2013 Coretta Scott King Author Award acceptance speech for Hand in Hand: Ten Black Men Who Changed America (from the July/August 2013 Horn Book Magazine) and by Vaunda Micheaux Nelson’s 2014 Horn Book at Simmons keynote speech Mind the Gaps: Books for All Young Readers (from the March/April 2015 issue of The Horn Book Magazine) and by Ibi Zoboi’s “A Fine Bookshelf” (from the March/April 2016 issue of The Horn Book Magazine).
 And by Jerry Pinkney, winner of two 2016 lifetime achievement awards: the Coretta Scott King–Virginia Hamilton Lifetime Achievement Award and the Laura Ingalls Wilder Award.